elchin-jafar/holbertonschool-shell/io_redirections_and_filters/README.md

 20 - replace all chars A,c to Z,e
 21 - delete all c and C characthers from input
 22 - revert input
+23 - show all users and sort them by users